A General Theory of Liquidity Provisioning for Prediction Markets: Introduction

 \subsection{Related work}

-We direct readers to \citet{chen2007utility,abernethy2013efficient} for an overview of the literature on automated market makers for prediction markets, and to \citet{angeris2020improved} for those in DeFi.
-Our work heavily relies on \citet{frongillo2023axiomatic}, which establishes the equivalence of (non-parallelized) automated market makers as used for prediction markets to those used in DeFi.
+We direct readers to \citet{chen2007utility,abernethy2013efficient} for an overview of the literature on automated market makers for prediction markets, and to \citet{angeris2020improved} for those in decentralized finance.
+Our work heavily relies on \citet{frongillo2023axiomatic}, which establishes the equivalence of (non-parallelized) automated market makers as used for prediction markets to those used in decentralized finance.
 One can view our analysis of the trade split $\r=\sum_i\r^i$ as a special case of optimal routing problems stated in~\cite{angeris2022optimal,diamandis2023efficient}.
 We provide a closed form solution to this special case not yet seen in the literature.
-This work is also related to recent explorations of running parallel LMSRs in \cite{dudik2021logtime} and of geometric aspects of automated market makers~\citep{angeris2023geometry}.
-In particular, the Minkowski sum operations in latter paper can be seen as implicitly computing an infimal convolution, which they also view as a combined market maker.
+This work is also related to recent explorations of running parallel LMSRs \cite{dudik2021logtime} and of geometric aspects of automated market makers~\citep{angeris2023geometry}.
+In particular, the Minkowski sum operations in the latter paper can be seen as implicitly computing an infimal convolution, which they also view as a combined market maker.
 However, their connections to implementing liquidity provisioning are not explored beyond a very restricted setting.
+Additionally, \citet{ramseyer2024augmenting} study similar notions of price coherence and parallel market makers to ours, but while working to design batch exchanges that support constant function market makers for liquidity provision.